 4) Workouts

-Other data types like weight and blood pressure are entirely optional and can be set via the Health app (go to Health, look for the 'Sources' tab and then look for 'Pacer').
+Other data types like weight and blood pressure are entirely optional and can be set via the Health app (Please refer to the QA below to turn on other categories).

-You should also ensure that iPhone Privacy Settings allow for Pacer's assistance.
+You should also ensure that Apple Health Settings allow for Pacer's assistance.

 Is syncing with Apple Health Required?
 Will I lose data if I stop syncing?